PrithivirajDamodaran/Parrot_Paraphraser/README.md

 ### Intent Classification task:

-Experimental setup: From each dataset increasing number of random utternaces per intent were taken to form the raw training data.
+Experimental setup: From each dataset increasing number of random utterances per intent were taken to form the raw training data.
 The same data was then augmented with parrot paraphraser for Nx times(where N =10 or 15 depending the dataset) to form the augmented training data.
 Now models are trained on both raw data and augmented data to compare the performance.
 Being a multiclass classification model weighted F1 was used as a metric.
 The experiment was repeated 4 times for each number of utterance and F1 has been averaged to remove randomness in the trend.
 I have used 6 prominent NLU datasets from across domains.
 Below charts reveal that with a **"very modest number"** utterances and paraphrase augmentation we can achieve good classfication performance on day 1.
 "Very modest" varies between 4 to 6 utterances per intent in some datasets and 5 to 7 for some datasets.

 <p align="left"><img src="images/ATIS_chart.png" width="70%" height="65%"/></p>